dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 * Draught of Deep Focus (Increases Moonfire, Rake, Rip, or Rejuvenation when they are only on one target) buffed from 30% to 40%
  * This is beyond bad for us still but we welcome our Feral single target overlords

 Generally another positive patch for us putting us on a 2 week streak.
-All covenant changes went in the right direction as did the Legendary changes although I wish they went a bit further for those so that they also become usable for the scenarios they are good at.
+All covenant changes went in the right direction as did the Legendary changes although I wish they went a bit further for those so that they also become usable for the scenarios they are can be good at.
 As always check out our sim page to see how all things stack up.
 Mind that this patch is a nerf for us as BoAT was our best legendary by a lot and is now heavily nerfed but hopefully this won't matter in the long run.

+For anything that isn't single target our best legendary is now the Circle of Life and Death generic druid legendary by a small margin with Pulsar and BoAT being 2-3% behind.
+This also has the interesting implication that Twin Moons may see play as it synergizes with Circle and we now have enough Astral Power to keep up Starfall.
+In most cases the infinite mobility of Stellar Drift is not going to be worth giving up for a minor theoretical increase.

 On the topic of Covenant tuning Convoke desperatly needs a change similar to Necrolord where it has a different power level compared to what Restoration druids get.
 How it stacks up for Guardian and Feral I don't know but for Balance it has been the worst covenant since the big nerf a while ago.